-- Connection: Human beings are social creatures — we like companionship.
+- Connection.
+Human beings are social creatures — we like companionship.
 Connecting with family and friends in a healthy, loving way is one of the best joy-makers around.
 Think long and hard about what you like to do for pleasure and reach out.
 Join a local class or group that shares your interest.

-- Exercise: Moving your body, even through deep breathing and mild stretching, reduces stress, oxygenates your cells, and boosts mood-elevating substances in your bloodstream called endorphins.
+- Exercise.
+Moving your body, even through deep breathing and mild stretching, reduces stress, oxygenates your cells, and boosts mood-elevating substances in your bloodstream called endorphins.
 This process can actually change your body chemistry for the better.
 Meditation is also useful in this way.

-- Spirituality: The ability to entertain the idea of some sort of larger power, be it natural or divine, is a powerful component of joy.
+- Spirituality.
+The ability to entertain the idea of some sort of larger power, be it natural or divine, is a powerful component of joy.
 Rituals of worship and contemplation, from a walk in the woods to yoga to prayer, helps us make space in our busy lives to focus on what is truly meaningful to us and who we really are.

-- Play: Is it a coincidence that our levels of DHEA decline as we enter the grown-up world of work and responsibility?
+- Play.
+Is it a coincidence that our levels of DHEA decline as we enter the grown-up world of work and responsibility?
 Who knows?
 It would be interesting to find out.
 But one thing is certain: playtime shouldn’t be just for kids.
 Sometimes I actually have to write out a prescription that reads PLAY so a patient can have fun without guilt.
 You too have my medical permission: go out and play.
 Kick up your heels — it’s good for your health!

 I know none of this is easy to do in today’s non-stop world.
 Everything around us pushes us to have more, do more, be more — is it any wonder our bodies eventually throw up a huge stop sign?
 The best time to foster hormonal balance, adequate DHEA levels, and healthy adrenals is before you hit that stop sign.
 So give yourself a time-out and check-in.
 You may find, with a little help, your body and mind are more than capable of taking care of themselves.

 Feelings of health and well-being are never static.
 Like all things natural, they depend on a kaleidoscope of moving parts — always changing, always unique.
-DHEA is just one part of this evolving pattern, one you can influence to create a better picture by changing your lifestyle and taking care of your adrenals.
+DHEA for women is just one part of this evolving pattern, one you can influence to create a better picture by changing your lifestyle and taking care of your adrenals.
 For more on this, read our many articles in our Adrenal Health section.